Shri2703/Problem/README.md

-#Basic Python Problem Which Covers all the basics of python
+#Basic Python Problem

+it covers all the basic of python